makerforgetech/dmt-labs.github.io/_posts/2024-10-26-dynamic-dependency-management.md

 1. Parses `python` and `unix` dependencies from each module's YAML file.
 2. Installs Unix dependencies with `apt-get install` and Python dependencies with `pip install`.
 3. Uses a **Python helper** embedded within the script to read YAML files (using `pyyaml`).
+4. Outputs a summary of installed modules and dependencies.
+This includes any additional URLs for manual configuration.

 Here’s the modified `install.sh` script: